A second day in the Longwood Forest took me through extremely muddy trail to the final hut on Te Araroa.

 Once back into the forest, the mud began to become problematic again.
 Between the mud and the steepness (and the climbing over wet trees), this was annoyingly slow, but eventually, I reached Martins Hut, my original planned destination yesterday.
 This took just over six hours from the quarry.
 It’s hard to tell if it would have been faster yesterday, with less water; I’d have been more tired due to my cold.
 But I’m glad I didn’t try and go this far yesterday, since I would have had to night-hike to get there, which would have been awful.
 (I didn’t see any campsites along the way, either.)

 I stopped for a break at Martins Hut, then continued to Turnbull’s Hut, the final hut on the TA.
 From Martins Hut, the trail followed Turnbulls Track, adjacent to a water race the entire way.
-This kept me on my toes a bit.
+This kept me on my toes.
 Usually it was fine, but occasionally the trail narrowed, and I had to take care to not step into the watery ditch, which was occasionally deep, or filled with branches.

 The trail crossed a few creeks, and I took the opportunity at one of them to clean the mud off my legs.